 One of the most important Commission goals is to ensure that Texas natural resources are not wasted.
 As a result, reclamation from oil and gas waste streams is highly encouraged.

-Tank bottoms are one of the most commmon sources of reclaimed oil.
-Tank bottoms, sometimes referred to as basic sediment and water or BS&W, are material that accumulates in the bottoms of oil holding tanks.
-Particulates from oil settle out and over time form a mixture of mud, cuttings, and oil on the bottom of the tank.
+Tank bottoms are one of the most common sources of reclaimed oil.
+Tank bottoms, sometimes referred to as basic sediment and water or BS&W, are material that accumulates in the bottoms of producing lease tanks and pipeline storage tanks.
+Particulates from oil settle out and over time form a mixture of sediment, rust, and oil on the bottom of the tank.
 These tank bottoms can be sent to a Reclamation Plant with an “R-9” permit issued by the Railroad Commission of Texas to separate the waste from any reclaimable oil.

-Reclamation of oil and gas waste is most commonly accomplished using one of two methods: separation by heat, or mechanical separation.
+Reclamation of tank bottoms and other hydrocarbon wastes can be done using separation by heat or mechanical separation.
 Using a heat source, the operator can separate oil from the oil and gas waste by utilizing the hydrocarbon's boiling point which is lower than the surrounding solids.
-A centrifuge can also be used.
-A centrifuge moves the mixture rapidly in a circle causing the mixture to separate by each constituent's density.
+A centrifuge can also be used to move the mixture rapidly in a circle causing the mixture to separate by each constituent's density.